Gregorij Rožman: Post-war

+At the end of the war, Rožman fled with his car and driver to the Tyrol in the British zone of Austria.

 Rožman was tried for treason in absentia by the military court of the 4th Yugoslav Army.
 He was convicted and sentenced to 18 years imprisonment and forced labour, lifelong loss of citizenship and limitation of citizen rights on 30 August 1946.
-As Rožman had left Slovenia without the pope's permission, he was never assigned another formal position in the Church, and he was also denied ad limina access to the Pope.
+Since Rožman fled Slovenia without Pope Pius XII's permission, he was never assigned another formal position in the Church, and he was also denied ad limina, direct communication with the Pope.